carlossmartdevices-cyber/pnptv-telegram-bot/MEMBERSHIP_MANAGEMENT.md

 ### Existing Users

-- Users with current Silver/Golden tiers without expiration dates will need admin to manually set them
+- Users with Free tier are unaffected
-- Or they will be treated as lifetime memberships until manually updated
+- Users with current premium tiers can be manually updated to new plans via admin panel
-- Free tier users are unaffected
+- All memberships are tracked with expiration dates

 ### Recommended Actions After Deployment